Geoffrey Trease: Writing

 Bows Against the Barons was translated into Russian and sold immensely well there; his next work, Comrades for the Charter was less successful but Cue for Treason in 1940 proved enduringly popular and remains his best known work.
 His subjects cover a wide range of historical periods, such as The Crown of Violet, set in Ancient Greece, The Red Towers of Granada, Middle Ages, The Hills of Varna, Renaissance Europe, Cue for Treason and Cloak for a Spy, Elizabethan England, Fire on the Wind and Popinjay Stairs, Restoration London, Thunder of Valmy, French Revolution, The White Nights of St Petersburg, the Bolshevik Revolution and Tomorrow Is a Stranger, World War II.

 Trease also wrote modern school stories, including the five Black Banner novels set in the Lake District, the first being No Boats on Bannermere, as well as a number of adult novels, history, plays for radio and television, and biographies.
 He authored a guide aimed at teaching creative writing to young adults, The Young Writer: A Practical Handbook.
 He wrote three books of autobiography: A Whiff of Burnt Boats (1971), Laughter at the Door (1974), and in the last year of his life, the final part, Farewell the Hills.
 This was written for his family and friends, and published privately after his death.

+After the war, as well as novels, Trease wrote historical fiction for the BBC radio director, Norman Swallow.

 Trease was an acknowledged influence on author Hester Burton and inspired others, including Rosemary Sutcliff and Leon Garfield.
 While in some ways they outpaced him, he continued to write, and published 113 books before "calling it a day" at the age of 88 because of illness.
 Many were translated for foreign markets, including Asia and Europe.
 In the United States he won the New York Herald Tribune Book Award for the Children's Spring Festival 1966 for This is Your Century.

 He married Marian Boyer (1906–1989) in 1933 and they spent most of their marriage in Colwall, near The Downs School, Great Malvern.
 They had one daughter, Jocelyne, and moved to Bath to be closer to her, shortly before Marian's death.